BawdyAnarchist/quBSD/Future_Development.md

 		- User profiles (if any) stored here

 Scripts that should integrate VMs
-	- qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
+	- qb-destroy, qb-stat, qb-create, qb-disp

 New scripts
 	qb-pci